Palace of Electric Companies (Palác elektrických podniků) (1929)

 History

-Back in history the Praguers had to wait a little longer for this building.
-Although the competition was held in 1926 and construction was due to begin in 1927, the project did not start until 1929 and construction then took almost five years.
-The building was symbolically opened on 7 March 1935 on the occasion of the 85th birthday of Czechoslovak President Tomáš G. Masaryk.
-The fact that the building was given a prominent role was due to the issue of electricity.
-Although this medium was not new, it began to influence people's everyday lives more and more in the 1930s.
+Historically, the people of Prague had to wait somewhat longer for this building than originally anticipated.
+Although the competition was held in 1926 and construction was scheduled to begin in 1927, work did not commence until 1929 and ultimately took almost five years to complete.
+The building was ceremonially opened on 7 March 1935 to mark the 85th birthday of Czechoslovak President Tomáš G. Masaryk.
+Its prominent role at the time was closely linked to the growing importance of electricity.
+While electricity itself was not new, it began to shape everyday life ever more profoundly during the 1930s.

 History

-Back in history the Praguers had to wait a little longer for this building.
-Although the competition was held in 1926 and construction was due to begin in 1927, the project did not start until 1929 and construction then took almost five years.
-The building was symbolically opened on 7 March 1935 on the occasion of the 85th birthday of Czechoslovak President Tomáš G. Masaryk.
-The fact that the building was given a prominent role was due to the issue of electricity.
-Although this medium was not new, it began to influence people's everyday lives more and more in the 1930s.
+Historically, the people of Prague had to wait somewhat longer for this building than originally anticipated.
+Although the competition was held in 1926 and construction was scheduled to begin in 1927, work did not commence until 1929 and ultimately took almost five years to complete.
+The building was ceremonially opened on 7 March 1935 to mark the 85th birthday of Czechoslovak President Tomáš G. Masaryk.
+Its prominent role at the time was closely linked to the growing importance of electricity.
+While electricity itself was not new, it began to shape everyday life ever more profoundly during the 1930s.

 Sources